auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 preferably before the password is even hashed.

 Imagine a purely local, password-based file-encryption app, and a user encrypts multiple files with a handful of different passwords.
-An evesdropper then obtains all of the encrypted files.
+An eavesdropper then obtains all of the encrypted files.

 Without applying some form of cryptographic separation per file, a cracker would